turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 **Method:  .shuffle**

 The shuffle method will return a new array with the array objects in a random order.
-This could be used in something like a raffle where all contestants names' are in a "hat" (array) and you randomly draw a name off the top (in index 0).
+This could be used in something like a raffle where all contestants' names are in a "hat" (array) and you randomly draw a name off the top (in index 0).
 ```
 names = [ "Ben", "Alexis", "Neal", "Bethany" ]